AndroYounan/COURSEWORK_CAL_POLY_POMONA/Introduction to Micro-controllers - ECE 3301/Midterm Exam 2 : (Implementing a calculator which add, subtract and multiply on LCD)/README.md

-# Midterm Exam 2 : (Implementing a calculator which add, subtract and multiply on LCD)
+# Midterm Exam 2 : (Implementing a calculator which add, subtract and multiply on LCD using 2 switches)

 ## Instructions that I followed for this lab :
 The data pins of the LCD must be connected to `PORTB`. (the `LVP` config bit has to be set to OFF inside `config.h`).\